electricimp/imp-central-impt/DevelopmentGuide.md

 By [**impt project create**](./CommandsManual.md#project-create) command.

 It creates new Device Group and Project which relates to that Device Group.
 The Device Group should belong to a Product:
-- if you already have/know the Product, specify it's Id or Name as a value of `--product <PRODUCT_IDENTIFIER>` option.
+- if you already have/know the Product, specify its Id or Name as a value of `--product <PRODUCT_IDENTIFIER>` option.
 - if you want/need to create a new Product, specify Name of the new Product as a value of `--product <PRODUCT_IDENTIFIER>` option and specify `--create-product` option.

 By default it is assumed the new Project is going to be used for IMP application development and the new Device Group is of the [type](./CommandsManual.md#device-group-type) *development*.

 If you create Project for [factory firmware](https://developer.electricimp.com/examples/factoryfirmware) development, specify `--pre-factory` option.
 In this case you need to additionally specify a production target Device Group which should be of the [type](./CommandsManual.md#device-group-type) *pre-production* and belong to the same Product:
-- if you already have/know the production target Device Group, specify it's Id or Name as a value of `--target <DEVICE_GROUP_IDENTIFIER>` option.
+- if you already have/know the production target Device Group, specify its Id or Name as a value of `--target <DEVICE_GROUP_IDENTIFIER>` option.
 - if you want/need to create a new production target Device Group, specify Name of the new Device Group as a value of `--target <DEVICE_GROUP_IDENTIFIER>` option and specify `--create-target` option.

 Alternatively, you can pre-create the required impCentral API entities using other impt commands, before creation or linking a new Project.
 For example, use [**impt product create**](./CommandsManual.md#product-create) command to pre-create the Product, use [**impt dg create**](./CommandsManual.md#device-group-create) command to pre-create the production target Device Group and/or the project's Device Group itself.